Whether you are a professional photographer or a hobbyist, wouldn’t it be nice to make some money from your images by selling photography prints?

 We have the answer.
 This article is a guide on how to price photography prints.

-Do You Only Want to Sell Prints or to Work as a Photographer?
+Do You Want to Sell Price Photography Prints or Work as a Photographer?

 The first step before even selling a single print is to decide what your business model is.

 - Is your sole aim to sell prints?

 - Or are you hoping to work as a photographer and sell prints of your work?